GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 ---
-title: Run WordPress on Google App Engine standard environment
+title: Run WordPress on App Engine standard environment
-description: Learn how to deploy a WordPress app to Google App Engine standard environment.
+description: Learn how to deploy a WordPress app to App Engine standard environment.
 author: bshaffer
 tags: App Engine, WordPress, PHP
 date_published: 2019-01-31
 ---

 [WordPress][wordpress] is an open source web framework for PHP developers that encourages the use of the model-view-controller (MVC) pattern.

 This tutorial illustrates how to use a simple command-line tool for downloading and configuring WordPress on App Engine standard environment for PHP 7.2.

-You can check out [PHP on Google Cloud Platform (GCP)][php-gcp] to get an overview of PHP and learn ways to run PHP apps on GCP.
+You can check out [PHP on Google Cloud][php-gcp] to get an overview of PHP and learn ways to run PHP apps on Google Cloud.

 ## Prerequisites

-1. Create a project in the [Google Cloud Platform Console][cloud-console].
+1. Create a project in the [Cloud Console][cloud-console].
 1. Enable billing for your project.
-1. Install the [Google Cloud SDK][cloud_sdk].
+1. Install the [Cloud SDK][cloud_sdk].
-1. [Enable Cloud SQL API][cloud-sql-api-enable].
+1. [Enable the Cloud SQL API][cloud-sql-api-enable].
 1. Install [Composer][composer].

 ### Create and configure a Cloud SQL for MySQL instance